aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 }
 ~~~
 and save them in the `mod` array.
 Note that care has been taken to
-handle comments.
+handle comments and to avoid reading the two cases above as module
+definitions.
 The `file` variable is the name of the source file
 being processed without the extension:
 ~~~ awk
 FNR==1{